August / September 2004 (updated May 2020)

 The "stage" is a hangar of app.
-100 x 100 squaremeters and 15 meters high.
+100 x 100 square meters and 15 meters high.
 The huge gate was wide open and the actors also used part of the airfield, up to 100 meters away.
-The audience was seated on a tribune inside the hangar facing the gate.
+The audience had been seated on a tribune inside the hangar facing the gate.
 In the right portion of the gate there was a videowall with three screens, one on top of the other.
 The cabins and the library were semitransparent greenhouses, distributed across the scenery.

 Greenhouses are the cabins

-A number of cameras in each greenhouse and out on the airfield were managed by a technical life crew and their pictures shown on the videowall.
+A number of cameras in each greenhouse and out on the airfield were managed by a technical life crew and their imagery projected onto the videowalls.
 The blue and red suns were spotlights coming from the outside of the hangar thru it's glass walls.

 Kris, both Hareys, Snaut, Satorius, and Solaris move from one cabin to the next.
 Here’s Snaut’s room: